cds-snc/claim-tax-benefits-documentation/pages/_en/design.md

 * an online tool which allows people to file taxes through a website, and which can take the form of:

   * a ‘lite’ journey that requires no security questions and no corresponding disclosure of financial information.
 Tax-filers must wait two weeks to receive their notice of assessment by mail.
   * an ‘authenticated’ journey which requires answering security questions and disclosure of financial information.
-Tax-filers will receive an immediate online notice of assessment.
+Tax-filers will receive an immediate notice of assessment online.

 There is potential to develop an internal tool that CRA staff can use to process the paper form.
 This tool could then be adapted for processing of other simplified forms.